-Ben is the General Manager of ngmoco Sweden, where he leads a team developing freemium mobile games aimed at core console and PC gamers.
-Prior to joining ngmoco, Ben was General Manager of Easy, an EA studio overseeing a portfolio of free-to-play PC games including the groundbreaking BATTLEFIELD HEROES.
-Mirroring the industry's transition into direct-to-consumer distribution models, Ben has been working exclusively on digitally delivered games since 2005 and he is widely regarded as one of the western-world's leading authorities on freemium game development and operation.
+Ben is the CEO and Co-Founder of The Outsiders, a new studio based in Stockholm focused on making games for core gamers that sit in between AAA and indie.
+Prior to this, Ben was General Manager of Scattered Entertainment at DeNA as well as the Head of European Studios.
+He also worked at EA, where he was General Manager of Easy, a studio that managed a portfolio of free-to-play PC games including the groundbreaking Battlefield Heroes.
+Mirroring the industry's transition into direct-to-consumer distribution models, Ben has been working exclusively on digitally delivered games since 2005 and he is widely regarded as one of the Western world's leading authorities on freemium game development and operation.
 Ben started his games industry career as a QA tester in 1999.

 Clinton introduced Scrum and agile to the game development industry in 2003 as the CTO of High Moon Studios.
 Since then he has become dedicated to helping game developers adopt Scrum as a Certified Scrum Trainer and agile coach.